 The Strength of Our Stories: Finding Light in the Ruins and Bringing the Gold Home

-When the World Stops
+When the World Stands Still

 The Power of Resilience: “Zero Below, Everything Above”